molnar-trencser-andras/htmx-client-routes/README.npm.md

 # HTMX Client Routes

+A lightweight **HTMX extension** for handling **client-side routes** and **mocking server responses**.
+Useful for prototyping, testing, or adding custom frontend logic before hitting the server.

+## Features

-A client-side routing extension for HTMX that allows you to define and handle routes directly in the browser without server-side navigation.
+- Define client-side routes directly in the frontend
+- Return custom responses without a backend
+- Intercept HTMX requests and perform extra logic before sending them to the server
+- Great for prototyping or mocking APIs

 ## Installation